GRajaraju/webservices_ai/README.md

 Here we are going to build a webapp with features like Data Augmentation and Data Compression using Autoencoders and these features are available as web services developed in Python using Flask.

-Data Augmentation is a technique in Computer Vision using which user can create slight variations in the image dataset, few commonly image translation, rotation, scaling, invertion etc are employed.
+Data Augmentation is a technique in Computer Vision using which user can create slight variations in the image dataset, commonly image translation, rotation, scaling, invertion etc are employed.